 Ensuring that the interests of members are represented is central to the Inn’s governance.
-There are many ways that members can contribute to the governance of the Inn, including becoming a Bencher, being elected to the Bar Representation Committee and being appointed a Circuit Master or Representative.
+There are many ways that members can contribute to the governance of the Inn, including becoming a Bencher, being elected to the Bar Representation Committee and being appointed a Circuit Representative.

 Governance of the Inn